-- Generally vote against a company's compensation-related proposal due to one or a combination of the following factors: - > The proposed compensation policy/report was not made available to shareholders in a timely manner; - The level of disclosure of the proposed compensation policy is below what local market best practice standards dictate; - There is a significant misalignment between CEO pay and company performance (pay for performance); - Concerns exist with respect to the disclosure or structure of the bonus or other aspects of the remuneration policy such as pensions, severance terms, and discretionary payments; - > Concerns exist surrounding the company's long-term incentive plan(s), including but not limited to, dilution, vesting period, and performance conditions; - Excessive severance arrangements/payments; - Overly generous perquisites and/or tax gross-ups, and/or other excessive arrangements; - Provision of stock option grants, or similarly structured equity-based compensation, to non-executive directors; or - Where boards have, otherwise, failed to demonstrate good stewardship of investors' interests regarding executive compensation practices. - Vote against other appropriate resolutions as a measure of discontent against egregious remuneration practices (as a result of one or a combination of several factors highlighted above) or where a company has not followed market practice by submitting a resolution on executive compensation. - A negative vote could be applied to any of the following resolutions on a case-by-case basis: - The (re)election of members of the remuneration committee; - > The discharge of directors; or - > The annual report and accounts. - Failure to propose a resolution on executive compensation to shareholders in a market where this is routine practice may, by itself, lead to one of the above adverse votes regardless of the companies' remuneration practices.
+- Generally vote against a company's compensation-related proposal due to one or a combination of the following factors: - The proposed compensation policy/report was not made available to shareholders in a timely manner; - The level of disclosure of the proposed compensation policy is below what local market best practice standards dictate; - There is a significant misalignment between CEO pay and company performance (pay for performance); - Concerns exist with respect to the disclosure or structure of the bonus or other aspects of the remuneration policy such as pensions, severance terms, and discretionary payments; - Concerns exist surrounding the company's long-term incentive plan(s), including but not limited to, dilution, vesting period, and performance conditions; - Excessive severance arrangements/payments; - Overly generous perquisites and/or tax gross-ups, and/or other excessive arrangements; - Provision of stock option grants, or similarly structured equity-based compensation, to non-executive directors; or - Where boards have, otherwise, failed to demonstrate good stewardship of investors' interests regarding executive compensation practices. - Should a company be deemed: - To have egregious remuneration practices; - To have failed to follow market practice by not submitting expected resolutions on executive compensation; or - To have failed to respond to significant shareholder dissent on remuneration-related proposals;

+an adverse vote recommendation could be applied to any of the following on a case-by case basis:

+- The election of the chair of the remuneration committee or, where relevant, any other members of the remuneration committee:

+- The reelection of the board chair;

+- The discharge of directors; or

+- The annual report and accounts.

+- This recommendation could be made in addition to other adverse recommendations under existing remuneration proposals (if any).

-Where relevant, Public Fund Advisory Services will take into account the European Pay for Performance (EP4P) model9 outcomes within a qualitative review of a company's remuneration practices.
+Where relevant, Public Fund Advisory Services will take into account the European Pay for Performance (EP4P) model11 outcomes within a qualitative review of a company's remuneration practices.